 It allows Android, iOS and Windows users to browse and search safely.
 However, the software is not the ideal sole privacy tool or a perfect alternative to Tor.
 It is an effective supplement, though.
 Disconnect costs $5 per month, or you can get the one-year subscription for $50.

 Similar to the Tor browser is the Subgraph OS, chiefly.
-Like Tails, the software utilises the Tor technology.
+Like Tails, the software utilizes the Tor technology.
 The fortunate thing Subgraph OS is the dedication to privacy and user friendliness.
 Besides having an ergonomic interface, the Subgraph OS systems are hard to crack or track.

 Even more, the software also looks into how safe software installations are to your computer by the use of layers.
 Between the Subgraph OS, there exist protection layers.
-Metaproxy, firewall, and hardened kernel are some of them.
+Metaproxy, firewall and hardened kernel are some of them.

-This is the favourite online privacy tool for most activists.
+This is the favorite online privacy tool for most activists.
 Safeguarding the online anonymity of its users is Freepto’s priority.
 The software runs on any computer while remaining saved on a USB stick, making it a portable Tor alternative that you can use anywhere without having to install again and again.

 The software, which is Like Tor, runs on Linux OS.
 No need for alarmed because it encrypts and saves all the data saved on the disk.
 Thus, the identity of Freepto users cannot leak out to the trackers or hackers – this makes it an excellent Tor alternative.

 Whenever you want to block specific individuals or programs from tracking you, install Peerblock!
 This alternative to Tor prevents any Java communication that could get you tracked.
 Besides, the Peerblock helps you control the people you interact with on the internet.